bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 **self.stopped**

-True when asyncrun is finished.
+This is an asyncio.Event object, which is set when asyncrun is finished.

+awaiting self.stopped.wait() will wait until the client has shutdown.
+This could be used to clear up after a client has closed.

 **self.messages**